- 21 Apr 2021

 Most communication made to other devices from your computer uses Unicast.
 When you access a device on the internet or access a local device like a printer, then you are using Unicast.
 This communication is one to one.
 Unicast is used both on layer 2 and 3.
 When you send a package to an IP address the communication will be encapsulated in a Layer 2 package.

 Unicast packages are not stopped by Routers/Firewalls since this is the main way your computer communicates with devices not located on the local network.

 DHCP (Dynamic Host Configuration Protocol) is a way of dynamically and automatic assigning IP addresses to devices on a physical network.
 It’s used in almost every network to make sure that computers do not need any manual configuration to connect to local devices or gain access to the internet.
 In some special cases, static IP addresses may be desirable over DHCP.

 How does DHCP work?

-DHCP works on Layer 2 in the OSI model.
-This means that when a device needs an IP address they can only request one on the same network that it's present on.
+DHCP works on layer 2 in the OSI model.
+This means that when a device needs an IP address, it can only request one on the same network that it's present on.